CodeYourFuture/tech-tests/README.md

 A mistake often made is just focussing on the last point, but employers of good software engineers will look at all of the above.

-Whan assessing a candidate's attempt at one of these tests, be sure to assess and give feedback on all of the above.
+When assessing a candidate's attempt at one of these tests, be sure to assess and give feedback on all of the above.
 There will be other questions and exercises beyond these tech tests too. **The aim of this is to ensure all technical tests are conducted consistently during mock interviews.**

 ## How to use these Tests